Zifeng-ZZF/SmallPublicChain/README.md

 # smallPublicChain
 Basic blockchain code

-Simeple blockchain in Golang.
+Simple blockchain in Golang.
 Persistence is achieved using BoltDB.
 Version 1 is not distributed storage.

+To download BoltDB, run: go get "github.com/boltdb/bolt"